JWinkler05/jawinkler/README.md

 3. Once built, run "docker run -p 80:443 -d --name <container name> <container id>"

 # Gather your Docker-machine IP
-Depending on what environment you are running, you will run something like the following.
+- Depending on what environment you are running, you will run something like the following.
-Note: Default is the typical env running if you have not set up something specific.
+<br>Note: Default is the typical env running if you have not set up something specific.

-Run "docker-machine ip default"
+1. Run "docker-machine ip default"

 You should then be able to visit your Joomla Instance by going to the url: http://<docker-machine env ip>/:80